ircv3/ircv3-specifications/extensions/extjwt.md

 * `exp` `1529917513` Expiry time for this token.
 * `iss` `"irc.example.org"` The server name that generated this token.
 * `sub` `"somenick"` The nick of the user that generated this token.
-* `vfy` `"https://irc.example.org/extjwtverify/?t=%s"` The URL that can verify this token.
 * `account` `"somenick"` The account name of the user that generated this token.
 Empty if not logged in.
 * `umodes` `["o"]` User modes the IRCd wishes to disclose.
 Eg, if the user is an operator.

 When an external service is opened with this token in its URL, the external service verifies that the token has not been tampered with by one of two methods:
-1. If the external service has a shared secret for this IRC network, it can now verify the token directly.
+1. If the external service has a pre-shared secret for this IRC network, it can now verify the token directly.
-2. The external service can make a HTTP GET request to the URL given in the `vfy` claim, replacing `%s` with the token string.
+2. The external service can make a HTTP GET request to a pre-shared URL, replacing `%s` with the token string.
 The request MUST be responded to with a HTTP 200 status if the token has been verified, or a HTTP 401 status if the token is invalid.

 Once successfully verified, the external service can then use the available claims in the token to create any required user accounts and log the user in automatically.